l1yefeng/brv/README.md

 # brv
-A EPUB reader in web browsers
+An EPUB reader in web browsers

 ## Usage